Creating your own compost using food scraps is easy and can be done right in your backyard. Here are the steps to get started:

 The first step in making garden compost using food scraps is to choose a compost bin.
 Compost bins come in a variety of shapes and sizes, but the most important thing is to choose one that fits your needs and the amount of waste you produce.
 Your compost setup should also have enough space to allow you to turn or stir the compost.
 This helps with even breakdown of the compost materials.

 For those in Northern Michigan, it is important to choose a compost bin that is sturdy enough to withstand the colder temperatures and windy conditions of the region.
-We use this compost tumbler for our homemade compost, and it has held up to Michigan’s sunny days and harsh winters.
+We use a dual chamber compost tumbler for our homemade compost.
 Compost tumblers allow you to fully turn your compost without even having to put on a pair of gloves, making it very easy and convenient!

 The next step is to collect your food scraps.
 You can collect a variety of food scraps, including fruit and vegetable peels, coffee grounds, eggshells, and bread.
 However, it is important to avoid meat, dairy, and oily foods as they can attract pests and slow down the composting process.